YanningChen/mars/README.md

 Group JYI: Yanning Chen (301430370) Jiawei Lin (301328642) Isabah Tabenda Hasan (301435392)

 list of the file:
-anova.mars.R - Analysis of Variance Table
+anova.mars.R: Analysis of Variance Table

-mars.R - an object of class 'mars' that include the final regression and a description of the basis functions.
+mars.R: an object of class 'mars' that include the final regression and a description of the basis functions.
 There are plot, predict, anova, summary and print methods for mars objects.

-plot.mars.R - the plot function inputs the mars object and shows various diagnostic plots as output.
+plot.mars.R: the plot function inputs the mars object and shows various diagnostic plots as output.
 The plot outputs include Residuals vs Leverage, Residuals vs Fitted, Normal Q-Q and Scale-Location.

-predict.mars.R - return the predicted values of the model for given new data.
+predict.mars.R: return the predicted values of the model for given new data.

-print.mars.R - print out formula, knot, coefficient, model.
+print.mars.R: print out formula, knot, coefficient, model.

 summary.mars.R: including the basis function with intercept and components, Call, Residuals, Coefficients, and its test Statistics.